FormulaDen.com

 Angle of Incidence in Radiation Formulas

-Angle of Incidence is the angle which an incident line or ray makes with a perpendicular to the surface at the point of incidence.
+The Angle of Incidence is the angle formed between an incoming ray of radiation and a line perpendicular to the surface it strikes.
 And is denoted by i.
 Angle of Incidence is usually measured using the Degree for Angle.
 Note that the value of Angle of Incidence is always negative.

 Radiation formulas that make use of Angle of Incidence